gravitational/predicate-lang/spec.md

 To solve these problems, Zanzibar providers two solutions:

-* Spanner database to assign each ACL udpate a microsecond-accurate timestamp.
+* Spanner database to assign each ACL update a microsecond-accurate timestamp.
 * Clients request "Zookie"

 **External consistency**